KarrieK/NICAR16/README.md

 Once it's up and running then it's time to get csvkit

 Now we need to install csvkit in our bash shell.
+A bash shell is a command-line interpreter or shell which allows users to direct the operation of a computer by entering commands as text instead of with a mouse.

 To do this we are going to use the pip package manager for python version 2.7